Quicr/quicr-protocol-spec/protocol.md

-# QUICR Protocol Design
+# QuicR Protocol Design

-QUICR supports delivering media over QUIC Streams as well as over QUIC Datagrams as chosen by the application.
+QuicR supports delivering media over QUIC Streams as well as over QUIC Datagrams as chosen by the application.
-/// TODO : Add api to pick in order or out of order delivery

-Media delivery in QUICR is started by the punisher/subscriber setting up a Control Channel for a given QuicR name.
+Media delivery in QuicR is started by the publisher/subscriber setting up a "Control Channel" for a given QuicR name.
 The control channel, which is based on QUIC stream, is used to configure and setup properties for the Media channel.
 Media data is delivered over the Media Channel setup as QUIC streams or QUIC datagrams based on the application settings.
 The Control Channel can also be used to configure in-session parameter.

-/// TODO - add call flow diagram

 ## Control Channel

 When a client or relay begins a transaction with the relay/origin, the client starts by opening a new bilateral stream.
 This stream will act as the "control channel" for the exchange of data, carrying a series of control messages in both directions.
-The same channel can be used for carrying "fragment" messages if the media data is sent in "stream" mode.
+The same channel can be used for carrying media "fragment" messages if the media data is sent in "stream" mode.

 The control stream will remain open as long as the peers are still sending or receiving the media.
 If either peer closes the control stream, the other peer will close its end of the stream and discard the state associated with the media transfer.

 Streams are "one way".
 If a peer both sends and receive media, there will be different control streams for sending and receiving.

-## QUICR Control Messages
+## QuicR Control Messages

 The control channel carry series of messages, encoded as a length followed by a message value:

 ```
 quicr_message {